 Search engine optimization continually evolves to include new tactics.
-But classics like meta tags are still important.
-Making the most of your meta tags can be a small step that can make a large difference in your overall web marketing.
+But classics like meta tags are still essential.
+Making the most of your meta tags can be a small step that can make a significant difference in your overall web marketing.

-These simple meta data tips are worth reading, whether you have a site you already optimized or you are starting fresh with search optimization.
+These simple metadata tips are worth reading, whether you have a site already optimized or starting fresh with search optimization.
 Let’s look at meta tag best practices to help you get more search visibility.

 Meta tags are part of your website’s code.
 Webopedia defines a meta tag as:

 A special HTML tag that provides information about a Web page.
 Unlike normal HTML tags, meta tags do not affect how the page is displayed.
 Instead, they provide information such as who created the page, how often it is updated, what the page is about, and which keywords represent the page’s content.
 Many search engines use this information when building their indices.

 The three meta tags that marketers need to pay attention to for optimization are:

 - Keyword tag, which has low priority.